Learn how to apply for Optional Practical Training, maintain compliance, and qualify for the 24-month STEM extension.

 You must hold a valid status and have maintained full-time enrollment for at least one academic year.
 You must be in good academic standing.
 If you've already used 12 months or more of full-time CPT at the same educational level, you're ineligible.

 You must have completed or be completing your degree.
-The OPT employment you pursue must directly relate to your field of study.
+The employment you pursue must directly relate to your field of study.
 For the STEM benefit, your credentials must appear on the DHS STEM Designated Degree List.
-Each educational level qualifies for its own 12 months of OPT.
+Each educational level qualifies for its own 12 months.

 The process involves multiple steps with strict timing requirements.
 Processing time typically takes three to five months.

-Your school's Designated School Official reviews your qualifications and recommends OPT in the SEVIS system, generating an updated OPT I-20.
-Once you receive your OPT I-20, you have 30 days to file.
+Your school's Designated School Official reviews your qualifications and recommends authorization in the SEVIS system, generating an updated I-20.
+Once you receive your I-20, you have 30 days to file.

 Your package should include completed Form I-765 (Application for Employment Authorization), two passport-style photos, copies of all I-20s, copy of your visa stamp, copy of your I-94, any previous EAD cards if applicable, and the filing fee ($410 as of 2025).